rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 The main concern about `<|>` is that it can silence errors in your code that you would benefit from knowing about (a real-world maintainer experience).
 Paraphrasing Prachett's Granny Weatherwax:  it is not about the code you want, it is about the code you need.

 There is currently no `Alternative` instance for `Either err` but there is one for `Maybe`.
-This creates temptations...
+This creates temptation to `unExplain` the errors ...
 If you are using it with `Maybe`, then you do not care about the error anyway.
-It is, again, about confidence in the code and in the data.
-I question it when I see it.

 ## Good uses of Maybe